Phil-Venter/essentio-core/README.md

 ### One file wonder

-I have been enammered with the idea of just uploading a single php file to your server and calling it a day.
+I have been enamored with the idea of just uploading a single php file to your server and calling it a day.
 So that's what I attempted to do, you can copy `dist/index.php` to your project root and start coding at the end of it.

 NOTE: If something is in `src/` is missing from `dist/index.php` you can compile it anew with `composer run-script build`.

 ### Composer

-You can also install this package via composer: `composer require zen/core`.
+You can also install this package via composer: `composer require essentio/core`.

 ### Web Initialization